 Alcohol isn't only high in calories, it also diminishes resolve—making it harder to keep your hands out of the pretzel bowl.

-Pass on the two-for-one specials and skip the dessert-like drinks—which can contain 500 calories or more—and opt for a tart, spicy, or strongly flavored beverage instead.
+Your slim-down solution: Pass on the two-for-one specials and skip the dessert-like drinks—which can contain 500 calories or more—and opt for a tart, spicy, or strongly flavored beverage instead.
 "You'll sip a Bloody Mary or Scotch more slowly than a frozen daiquiri," says Keri Gans, R.D., a New York City spokeswoman for the American Dietetic Association.
 Another key factor to consider is where you sit, says Bonnie Taub- Dix, R.D., a dietitian in New York City.
 Position yourself right in front of the free bar snacks and you're tempting fate.
 It's a good idea to eat when you drink, but the calories in peanuts, chips, and buffalo wings can add up fast.
-A better strategy: Order an appetizer, or even a meal, says Taub-Dix.
-Chicken satay (92 calories each), bruschetta (100 calories a slice), and vegetarian chili (89 calories per cup) will take the edge off your hunger.
+A better strategy: Order an appetizer, or even a healthy meal, says Taub-Dix.
+(Skipping drinks to sweat is another good option.
+And it's not a lame idea, either!
+The latest fitness trend says fitness classes are the new happy hour!)

 You're stuck at the mall, practically ready to chew off your own arm.
 Oh, look, there's the food court, and don't those cinnamon buns look good?